 On January the 13th, 2019 we will enter into a period of discovery, sometimes called Confirmation.
 This class will journey though a brief history of the church, the Book of Common Prayer, and why do we do what we do.
 The course work will take a one hour investment for six weeks, barring any interruptions.
 There will be no home work, and a syllabus will be distributed at the first session.
 View the Confirmation liturgy from the Book of Common Prayer.

 Holy Baptism is the sacrament by which God adopts us as his children and makes us members of Christ’s Body, the Church, and participants Christ’s community.

 If you have a child you wish to present for Baptism, the expectation is that at least one parent has been baptized.
 We hope parent(s) will become full participant(s) at St. Luke’s.
-Contact the Associate Rector to set up meetings for baptismal preparation.
+Adults who wish to be baptized will complete baptismal preparation with the Rector.

 At St. Luke’s, baptism is celebrated several times each year:

 The Feast of the Baptism of our Lord (the First Sunday after the Epiphany -- January 6, 2019),

 The Easter Vigil (April 20, 2019 - Saturday night),